What is Sudoku?

 There’s plenty of discussion about what consitutes a Sudoku puzzle, but many Sudoku fans agree:

-- A Sudoku should have 30 or less initial values filled in out of the 81 total
+- A Sudoku should have 30 or fewer initial values filled in out of the 81 total

 - Sudoku should be solvable by entirely logical deduction – no guesses should be needed.
 (That doesn’t mean that you can’t use guesswork, just that you shouldn’t have to.)